Helen-sew/100-days-of-code/Round2-log.md

 ###### R2D12- 12th May 2021 continue to read 'You Don't Know JS - Book 2 -  Scope and closure and practice jQuery Selectors.
 T
 ###### R2D13- 13th May 2021 continue to read 'You Don't Know JS - Book 2 -  Scope and closure and learn TypeScript for Beginner

+###### R2D14- 14th May 2021 continue to read 'You Don't Know JS - ES6 & beyond and learn TypeScript for Beginner

+###### R2D15- 15th May 2021 continue to read 'You Don't Know JS - ES6 & beyond and learn TypeScript for Beginner
+Algorithms - coding excersize : find the symmetric difference

+###### R2D16- 16th May 2021 continue to read 'You Don't Know JS - ES6 & beyond and learn TypeScript for Beginner